 The Academic Community is a critical partner in building a Whole Child Community.
 We are proud to have the involvement of:

 - Florida Agricultural & Mechanical University

 How We’re Working Together–If you are interested in becoming a Whole Child Advisor and helping your community, call us at 850.692.3134.

 The support of business leaders is vital to insuring that every child in our community has the best start in life.
 In the private, public and nonprofit sectors, individual leaders can set the example and take action to support young children and their families.
 Investing in children’s early care makes economic sense.
 Children who are successful in their early years are better able to achieve higher education and job training as an adult.

 Family-friendly business practices are a critical link to keeping businesses and workers on track.
 Research tells us that family-friendly working conditions allow employees to more easily strike the work/life balance.
 Companies benefit from improved employee retention, morale and productivity.
-The inaugural Family Friendly Business Award was presented in June 2007 through a partnership with the Greater Tallahassee Chamber of Commerce.
+The 2020 Family Friendly Employers Award was presented to the Children’s Forum during the Whole Child Leon Inaugural Awards Gala in September 2020.

 Here are ways you can support families in the workplace:

 - Develop family friendly policies to help your employees manage the work/life balance.
 Offer alternative work schedules that allow employees to adjust arrival and departure times or days of the week to accommodate school and child care schedules.
 Include time off for parent/teacher conferences and school events in employee leave policies.

 - Evaluate your employee benefits.
 Child care benefits, maternity and paternity leave policies and pre-tax flexible spending arrangements that allow employees to pay for child care with pre-tax dollars help employees balance the needs of work and family.

 - Host Lunch & Learn sessions for parents and caregivers on topics such as how to choose quality child care.